 Enables bar code configuration mode whenever the associated button position is selected.
-When enabled, the imager can accept configuration commands from symbols.
+When enabled, the Imager can accept configuration commands from bar codes without first reading a special, coded Data Matrix ISO/IEC 16022 symbol.
 To disable, quickly press and release the EZ button.